Courtney8606/Project-Acebook-Go-React/docs/environment_variables.md

   could be something short such as "secret", but in a production app you would want a longer, more secure value.

-- **NODE_ENV**

-  This is a commonly used environment variable which typically has the value `development` or `production`.
-It tells our app whether it's running in a development environment or a deployed environment.
-This is useful for enabling and disabling features that might be helpful in development, but that you wouldn't want a real user to see, such as sending detailed error messages or skipping authentication.

-- **PORT**

-  This environment variable tells the backend which port to run the server on.
-  It is important that this matches up with the frontend's VITE_BACKEND_URL

-  You might change this variable if you had some other program running on the default port, and wanted to avoid clashes.

 ## Testing

 When we run our tests, the `.env.test` file is loaded, instead of the regular `.env` file.
-This allows us to set different values for our environment variables, such as updating the `MONGODB_URL` to point to a test database instead of the main acebook database.
+This allows us to set different values for our environment variables, such as updating the `POSTGRES_URL` to point to a test database instead of the main acebook database.